Dhvani-Analytics/hackathon-2024/Readme.md

 * Refer the datset2 folder

 ## Problem 3
  A footwear company requires to detect the size mismatch of the their pair of footwear(that is sometimes the operator will place two different sizes as a pair ).
 Select a method to solve this poroblem.
-The dataset is given as [dataset](https://dhvani365-my.sharepoint.com/:f:/g/personal/nithin_v_dhvaniai_com/EvY9yo7sFJxMpconseQHcJ4B1HUHReaLYtmeHwF6orIXnQ?e=VwqeqA)
+The [dataset](https://dhvani365-my.sharepoint.com/:f:/g/personal/nithin_v_dhvaniai_com/EvY9yo7sFJxMpconseQHcJ4B1HUHReaLYtmeHwF6orIXnQ?e=VwqeqA)

 ## Email Your github repo to : hr@dhvaniai.com